 NMN and NR: How These NAD+ Precursors Measure Up

-NR is often thought of as a highly efficient precursor to NAD+, but its cousin molecule NMN, while not an ingredient in Basis, is raising eyebrows as the new kid on the block.
+Nicotinamide riboside (NR) is often regarded as a highly efficient precursor to NAD+, but its cousin molecule nicotinamide mononucleotide (NMN), an ingredient in our metabolic health product Signal, is raising eyebrows as the new kid on the block.

-The same can be said for nicotinamide mononucleotide, a molecule called NMN for short.
-NMN is a precursor to NAD+, or nicotinamide adenine dinucleotide, meaning it becomes NAD+ through a series of chemical transformations.
-NAD+ is a critical found in every cell of your body, but levels of NAD+ naturally fall with age, making it — and NMN, as a result — crucial.
+Like NR, NMN is a precursor to NAD+, or nicotinamide adenine dinucleotide, meaning it becomes NAD+ through chemical transformation.
+NAD+ is a critical coenzyme found in every cell of your body, but levels of NAD+ naturally fall with age, making it—and precursors like NMN and NR, as a result—crucial.

 NR vs NMN Molecule